Security considerations

 Where the authentication methods differ, is how they access the key:

-• The Application PIN authentication requires users to provide a PIN.
-If there is a PIN match, then the private key is unlocked to carry out the cryptographic operations.
+- The Application PIN and password authentication require users to provide a PIN (or password).
+If there is a PIN (or password) match, then the private key is unlocked to carry out the cryptographic operations.

 The important difference relating to security is where the matching occurs:

-• Application PIN authentication matching takes place in the Nevis Mobile Authentication SDK itself.
+- Application PIN and password authentication matching take place in the Nevis Mobile Authentication SDK itself.

 As an additional security layer in Android, the FIDO UAF credentials for biometric, device passcode and fingerprint authenticators are protected by the OS requiring user authentication.